The Lower East Side

 Typical Old Law Tenements had four apartments of three or four rooms each on every floor above street level.
 There were two shared toilets on each staircase landing.

 Many of the families worked in their homes.
 There were fabric and clothing companies in the area.
-A lot of labor was done in tenement apartments, both sewing new pieces, and doing mending and cleaning work.
+A lot of labor was done in tenement apartments, sewing new pieces and also mending and cleaning work.

 There are still some reminders of the area being the Romanian quarter.
 This art gallery on Stanton Street bears the Roman name for today's Romania, Dacia.